chen38j/Jingfei-Chen-Project/README.md

 # Jingfei-Chen-Project
 ### About
 Here is Jingfei Chen's Portfolio.
-I included my past analytics projects and coding exercises that can be used to prove my data analytics experience and problem-solving ability.
+I included my past analytics projects and coding exercises that can be used to prove my data analytics experience and problem-solving ability into this portfolio.

 ## This Portfolio includes 4 sections: